pityamskoy/LabWork/README.md

     6. Float numbers can be taken as an input.
     6.1 You are able to enter any acceptable fractional part of a number.
     6.2 Only 5 digits after point will be handled due to problem with storing float numbers in computer memory.
     6.3 Fractional part of a float number will be rounded to 5 digits after point according to math rules.
+    7. Result is only float number.
+Even if the input string is '5+5', the result is '10.0'.